NREL/docker-openstudio/README.md

 This repo provides a container for OpenStudio as well as several dependencies, including Ruby 2.x, Bundler, build-essentials and various development libraries for gem support.

-At the moment, there is are two target containers for this project (Docker and [Singularity](https://singularity.lbl.gov).
+At the moment, there are two target containers for this project, Docker and [Singularity](https://singularity.lbl.gov).
 We are working on a slim version container.

 ## Docker Tags